vbnmzxc9513/Food_classification_pytorch/README.md

 # Food_classification_pytorch
 ## Introduction
-- An easy images classification CNN deep learning example for
+- An easy images classification CNN deep learning example.
-- If the folder location is the same as the GITHUB configuration, there is no need to readjust the path.
+- If the folder location is the same as the Github configuration, there is no need to readjust the path.

 ## Quick Start
 - pip install torch torchvision